AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/CreateInstance.md

 Default value: default. |
 |Tenancy|String|No|default|Specifies whether to create the instance on a dedicated host.
 Valid values:

--   default: creates the instance on a non-dedicated host.
+-   default: The instance is created on a non-dedicated host.
--   host: creates the instance on a dedicated host.
+-   host: The instance is created on a dedicated host.
 If you do not specify the `DedicatedHostId` parameter, Alibaba Cloud automatically selects a dedicated host for the instance.

 Default value: default. |
 |StorageSetId|String|No|ss-bp1j4i2jdf3owlhe\*\*\*\*|The ID of the storage set. |